trivago/ReactiveHeimdall/README.md

 signal.subscribeNext { value in
     let request = value as?
 NSURLRequest // request is the authenticated `NSURLRequest` }
+signal.subscribeError { error in
+    // request could not be authorized
+}
 ```

 ## About